 It’s the perfect time for a picnic!
 Relax and enjoy the outdoors, great food and drinks with family and friends.
 The question is what to pack and how to prepare for the perfect picnic?

 From the French for ‘piquenique’, the tradition of picnics, which means “a meal eaten outdoors”, dates back to the mid 18th century where French society would escape the mandates of formality and etiquette with more casual meals eaten outdoors.
 Picnics can be as simple or elaborate as you make them.
 A fresh loaf of bread, cheeses, charcuterie, fruits and a bottle of wine can be as perfect as a full spread of delicacies, salads, sandwiches and snacks.

-On June 18th, the world observes International Picnic Day.
-On April 23rd, we celebrate National Picnic Day in the U.S. The origins of either food holiday are unknown, so you can honestly celebrate picnic day any day the weather is nice to eat outdoors.
+On April 23rd, we celebrate National Picnic Day in the U.S. On June 18th, the world observes International Picnic Day.
+Origins of either food holiday are unknown, so you can honestly celebrate picnic day any day the weather is nice to eat outdoors.
 You can also easily spread a blanket in the middle of your living room and have an indoor picnic.
 The point is, just have fun with your picnic basket, family and friends!

 Easy Entertaining Picnics

 The phrase “it’s no picnic” suggests an activity is not enjoyable or easy.
 This is a firm indicator that picnics are intended to be fun and above all easy.
 But easy entertaining is not always as easy as it sounds.
 A few missteps in planning your menu or your set up and you can end up with nightmare experience